learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-05.md

   }
 ```

-we have also add the route inside `navigation/Rooter.js`:
+we have also added the route inside `navigation/Rooter.js`:

 ```js
 export default createRouter(() => ({